ctaela/cta_dive/README.md

 # cta_dive

-Interface with streamlit to display CTA data.
+Interface with streamlit to display data for CTA matches.